 Fear of your reaction equals them shutting down.

-Ultimately, what the girls want is for moms to listen to them.
+Elizabeth states in her article ” Ultimately, what the girls want is for moms to listen to them.
 Just listen like no one else on the planet would, without necessarily jumping right in and trying to fix their problems for them.
-Listen in a way that lets your daughter know there is nowhere you would rather be and no one you would rather be with.
+Listen in a way that lets your daughter know there is nowhere you would rather be and no one you would rather be with.”

-In a way, it kind of comes down to finding that delicate balance between being a mom and being a friend, doesn’t it?
-Yes, this is the time when they are individuating and need to fly, but at the same time, the girls say deep down they need their mothers now more than ever — the ways just might be different than when they were little.
+She says in a way it comes down to being a mom and a friend.
+She agrees this is the time when ”girls are individuating and need to fly, but at the same time, the girls say deep down they need their mothers now more than ever — the ways just might be different than when they were little.”